Demographics of Cumbria

 The English county of Cumbria is located in North West England and has a population of 496,200 (making it the 41st most populous county of England's 48 counties).
 Cumbria has an area of 6,768 km², making the county England's third largest county, and with only 73 inhabitants per km², it is the country's second least densely populated county.
 People from Cumbria are known as Cumbrians and they speak a variety of the Cumbrian dialect to the north, whilst a Lancashire accent is more prominent in the south (namely Furness, which was once part of Lancashire).
 Along with Lancashire to the south, Cumbria is bordered with Scotland to the north, the Irish Sea to the west, Northumberland to the north-east, County Durham to the east and North Yorkshire to the south-east.

 Settlements

 Carlisle is the largest and only city in the county, whilst Barrow-in-Furness (the largest town) is twice as large as the second largest town (Kendal).

 The twenty most populous settlements in Cumbria are listed below.

-Density
+Population and area

 Cumbria as a whole is the second least densely populated county in England with only 73 people per square kilometre.
 Despite it being the third largest in area (6,768 km²), about a third of the county is taken up by the Lake District National Park.
 Below is a table listing each district by population density.